kokoslabs/apipie/docs/src/basic_syntax/variables.md

 ```

-variables are easy to use time savers
+Variables are easy to use time savers

-like api keys, they can be placed almost anywhere easily, but use angle braces ( < and > ) instead of square braces ( [ and ] ), example
+like api keys, they can be placed almost anywhere easily, but use angle braces ( < and > ) instead of square braces ( [ and ] ), example.

 ```json
 {